ProactiveProgrammers/intersection-algorithms-solution/writing/reflection.md

 vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

-### Based on your experiences with this project, what is one way in which you want to improve?
+### Leveraging your response to the previous question, how did you overcome the challenge?

 Note: Provide a one-paragraph response that answers this question in your own words.